 The timing of payments is an issue and should be addressed in the wraparound agreement.
 It is a good idea to schedule payments on the wrap note seven to ten days before payments are due on the wrapped note, so as to allow time for the seller to collect payments from the buyer and then forward them on to the wrapped lender in a timely manner.

 What about casualty insurance on the property?

 There is also an issue relating to insurable interest.
 What happens if there is a loss?
-Collecting on the seller´s insurance policy can be problematic after a wrap transaction since title to the property has changed hands.
+Collecting on the seller’s insurance policy can be problematic after a wrap since title to the property has changed hands.
 Even if the seller agrees to make a claim on behalf of the buyer, the insurer may refuse to pay it, asserting that the seller no longer owns it.
 Worse, this could potentially be construed as insurance fraud.
-Therefore the buyer should procure his own casualty and contents insurance and claims should be made pursuant to the buyer´s policy.
-It is unfortunate that this results in two policies being in place, but we are unaware of any reliable way around it.
+Therefore the buyer should procure his own casualty and contents insurance and claims should be made pursuant to the buyer’s policy.
+It is unfortunate that this results in two policies, but there may be no reliable way around it.
 Insurance issues should be thoroughly addressed in the wraparound agreement.

-If there is no escrow being collected by the wrapped lender, then it is in the seller´s best interest to collect one from the buyer.
+If there is no escrow being collected by the wrapped lender, then it is in the seller’s best interest to collect one from the buyer.